 - Coombs test, indirect

 - Fibrin degradation products

 - Prothrombin time

 - Serum bilirubin

 - Urine hemoglobin

-- The pain reliever, acetaminophen can reduce fever and discomfort.
+- Acetaminophen, a pain reliever to reduce fever and discomfort

 When to Contact a Medical Professional